 Melt butter over a medium sized skillet on medium heat.
 In a medium bowl, whisk eggs until frothy and pour in skillet, ensuring eggs cover entire bottom.
 Cover and allow to cook until surface is no longer runny, 5-7 minutes.

-Cover one side with cheese and ham.
+Cover half the egg surface with cheese and ham.
 Using a spatula, carefully fold the empty side over the cheese and ham.
-Cover for one minute.
+Cover skillet for one minute.
 Remove from heat.
-Using the edge of the spatula, cut the omelet in half and move to plates.
+Using the edge of the spatula, cut the omelet in half and slide each half onto separate plates.
 Top with tomatoes and scallions.
 Serve hot.